-A third in the forecast of the company is potential market share in a particular geographic area as well as that of the competitors.
+A third in the forecast of the company s potential market share in a particular geographic area as well as that of the competitors.

-Several MNCs have profited from careful environmental scanning.
-For example, Alcatel of France after a careful analysis of macro environment, made a series of acquisitions and alliances and now is the world's largest telephone equipment company.
+Several MNCs have profited from car eful environ mental scanning.
+For example, Alcatel of France after a careful analysis of macro environment, made a ser ies of acquisitions and alliances and now is the world's largest telephone equipment company.
 Along with the scanning of external environment, MNC conducts a study of internal resource position which helps the firm evaluate its current managerial, technical, financial and material strengths and weaknesses.
 This strategy is used by the firm to determine its ability to take advantage of multinational market opportunities.